We communicate to our parents and caregivers via……

 PTA (Parent Teacher Association)

 Waitākiri School has an active parent/caregiver group who have an interest in helping the Principal, teachers and the Board of Trustees.
 They support the school financially by fundraising and with tasks that support running the school.
-The group meets once a month.
+The group meets twice a term in the evening.
 Please look out for dates of meetings in our newsletters and on our website calendar.
 If you would like to know more about the committee, please email email@example.com.

 Year 4, 5 and 6 are encouraged to take up the Waitākiri REAL Challenges.
 These challenges include learning opportunities in the arts, physical activities, numeracy and literacy, service to others and the community, and service in school.

-We fund specially trained teachers to provide Reading Recovery.
+We fund a specially trained teacher to provide Reading Recovery.
 It is an intensive reading and writing programme provided to particularly low progress children, identified through screening tests of 6 year olds.
 Parents will be contacted if their child is selected for Reading Recovery.

 Reporting to parents